saarif23/saarif23/README.md

 ## About Me🧍‍♂️

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Typescript & Next.js
-- 👯 I’m looking to collaborate on  new job opportunities where I can contribute my skills as a front-end developer and be part of a dynamic team/company.
+- 👯 I’m looking to collaborate on career growth opportunities where I can contribute my skills as a junior web developer and be part of a dynamic team/company.
 - 🤔 Seeking guidance on networking and exploring potential job opportunities in this field.
 Open to advice and insights!
 - 💬 Ask me about React
 - 📫 Reach me at arif23s.001@gmail.com